 Terpene – Other organic compounds in the plant that give the plant its scent and other effects.
 Terpenes are also found in essential oils as they come directly from the plant.
 For example, lavender contains the terpene, linalool.
 Terpenes also have beneficial effects such as antimicrobial, anti-inflammatory, sedative, and stress-relieving properties, as is the case for linalool.

-Broad Spectrum (Better)– contains many of the phytocannibinoid and terpenes found in the cannabis plant, except THC (which has been filtered out).
+Broad Spectrum (Better)– contains many of the phytocannabinoid and terpenes found in the cannabis plant, except delta-9 THC (which has been filtered out).

-For more comprehensive reading on this topic, visit https://www.projectcbd.org/science/terpenes-and-entourage-effect
+For more comprehensive reading on this topic, visit Project CBD's article - CBD and Its Entourage

 CBD isolate products will not cause you to fail a drug test.